Alor myzomela

 The Alor myzomela (Myzomela prawiradilagae) is a species of bird in the family Meliphagidae, the honeyeaters.
-It is endemic to the Indonesian island of Alor, where it is the only representative member of the genus Myzomela.
+It is endemic to the Indonesian island of Alor, where it is the island's only representative member of the genus Myzomela.
 It is named after Dewi Malia Prawiradilaga, an ornithologist at the Indonesian Institute of Science and one of the first leading female Indonesian ornithologists.

 Taxonomy

 It closely resembles and is most closely related to the Wetar myzomela (M. kuehni) of the adjacent island of Wetar.
 However, it noticeably differs in its calls and morphology.

 Distribution

 The Alor myzomela is restricted to a few montane areas of Alor Island, where it lives in Eucalyptus woodlands primarily composed of white gum (Eucalyptus alba) and Timor mountain gum (Eucalyptus urophylla), as well as wattles (Acacia sp.) and sheoak (Casuarina junghuhniana).
 This restricted distribution is in contrast to its close relative M. kuehni, which is among the most common birds on its islands; this difference may be due to the different habitat requirements of the two species.